 Involvement of autistic people in the Netherlands

-Prior to AE governing bodies meetings, our full member, the Dutch Autism Association (De Nederlandse Vereniging voor Autisme– NVA), organised a panel discussion at the Erasmus MC – Sophia Children’s hospital of Rotterdam.
+Prior to AE governing bodies meetings, our full member, the Dutch Autism Association (De Nederlandse Vereniging voor Autisme– NVA), organised a panel discussion in Rotterdam.

 NVA representatives introduced their association, which celebrates this year its 40th anniversary, and counts more than 11,000 members, of which 40% are adults on the autism spectrum.
 They stressed the importance of working for and with the active participation of autistic people, and several self-advocacy organisations from the Netherlands.
 Then, Sander Begeer, Associate Professor at the Department of Developmental Psychology at the Vrije Universiteit Amsterdam, presented the Netherlands Autism Register.
 The register collects data anonymously and looks at a wide range of topics relevant for autistic people so as to provide a picture of their situation in the Netherlands.